-But never fear, you can get remove these stains caused by raspberries by following the steps below.
+But never fear, you can get remove these spots by following the steps below.

-Step 1: Scrape off any excess raspberry from the fabric.
+Step 1: Scrape off any excess fruit from the fabric.

 Step 2: Run the fabric, inside out, under the cold water to flush out as much of the raspberry juice as possible.

-Step 3: Apply liquid laundry detergent to the raspberry stained area and let it soak in cold water for 15-30 minutes.
+Step 3: Apply liquid laundry detergent to the spotted area and let it soak in cold water for 15-30 minutes.

 Step 4: Rinse with cold water.